Connect with others who understand.

 What Do Sore Throats Feel Like With Lupus?

-When MyLupusTeam members talk about their sore throats, they often express frustration at being unable to find a cause.
-As one member said, “I get this a lot, too — lupus and sore throat go hand in hand.
+MyLupusTeam members often describe the frustration of not knowing what’s causing their sore throat.
+One member shared, “I get this a lot, too — lupus and sore throat go hand in hand.
 I was also seen by an ear, nose, and throat doctor, but nothing was found.
 It’s uncomfortable and frustrating.”

-Having a sore throat can be very unpleasant, so it’s important to find the underlying cause of your pain.
-That way, you and your rheumatologist can come up with a plan to treat your throat issues so you don’t have to live with constant pain.
+Having a sore throat can be very uncomfortable.
+That’s why it’s important to find out what’s causing your pain.
+Once you know the cause, you and your rheumatologist can make a plan to treat it so you don’t have to live with constant discomfort.

 What Causes a Sore Throat With Lupus?

-Many factors can cause a sore throat when you have lupus:
+Many factors can cause a sore throat when you have lupus, including infections and other medical conditions.

 Infections

-People with lupus often get more infections than those who do not have the condition — and those infections are often more severe.
-Lupus makes the immune cells work overtime.
-This means that the cells produce antibodies that turn around and attack your immune system, so there’s an increased risk of developing an infection and not being able to fight it well.
+People with lupus often get infections more easily than those without the condition — and the infections can be more severe.
+Lupus causes the immune system to become overactive.
+This means cells produce antibodies that attack your immune system, leading to an increased risk of developing an infection and not being able to fight it well.

-A lupus diagnosis can make you especially prone to respiratory infections, many of which can come along with a sore throat.
-Thus, if you are diagnosed with lupus and your throat hurts, you should see a doctor to make sure you don’t have an underlying infection.
-These infections often cause sore throats in MyLupusTeam members, one of whom said, “Every year, I end up with strep throat, sinusitis, or double ear infections.
+A lupus diagnosis can make you more likely to develop respiratory infections, which often cause sore throats.
+So, if you’re diagnosed with lupus and your throat hurts, it’s important to see your healthcare provider to rule out an underlying infection.
+Members of MyLupusTeam often mention infections as a cause of their sore throats.
+One shared, “Every year, I end up with strep throat, sinusitis, or double ear infections.
 Most times, it takes two regimens of antibiotics to get rid of them.”

 Dry Mouth or Throat

-Many people with lupus experience dry eyes and dry throats due to Sjögren’s syndrome.
-Although not part of lupus, this condition is more common in people who live with lupus or certain other autoimmune diseases.
-In fact, somewhere between 8 percent and 19 percent of people with lupus develop Sjögren’s as well.
+Many people with lupus also experience dry eyes and dry throats due to Sjögren’s disease.
+Although Sjögren’s is not part of lupus itself, this condition is more common in people who live with lupus or other autoimmune diseases.
+Studies show that between 23 percent and 35 percent of people with lupus also develop Sjögren’s.

-Sjögren’s can cause your mouth and nasal passages to be drier than they should be, and this can also affect your throat.
-Sometimes, your body may try to make up for the dryness by producing extra mucus, which can then drain down your throat and cause pain there, too.
+Sjögren’s can make your mouth and nasal passages very dry, which can also affect your throat.
+Sometimes, your body tries to make up for this dryness by producing extra mucus.
+That mucus can drain down your throat, causing irritation and pain.

 Throat Sores

-People with lupus may also be likely to develop sores in their mouth and throat.
+People with lupus may also develop sores or ulcers inside their mouth or throat.
 These ulcers can be painful.
-If they occur in your throat, they could cause regular sore throats that aren’t relieved by medications and may be difficult to diagnose.
+If they happen in your throat, they can cause regular sore throats that don’t improve with medication and may be difficult to diagnose.

 Sarcoidosis

-Sarcoidosis is another condition that can occur in conjunction with lupus.
-When your immune system overreacts, it can create hard lumps or nodules that doctors call granulomas.
-Depending on where these are located, they may be harmless or they may cause pain.
-If you have a lot of throat pain, granulomas could be the culprit.
+Sarcoidosis is another condition that can sometimes happen alongside lupus, though it’s uncommon.
+When your immune system overreacts, it can form small, hard lumps or nodules called granulomas.
+Depending on where they form, these may be harmless or painful.
+If you have persistent throat pain, granulomas could be the cause.

 Lupus Flares

-Sometimes, a sore throat means that your lupus is flaring.
-Although a sore throat is not one of the most common symptoms of a lupus flare, it does show up sometimes.
-As you learn more about lupus and your body, you may find that a sore throat can tell you when lupus is getting worse for you.
+Although a sore throat isn’t one of the most common symptoms of a lupus flare, it does show up in some people.
+As you learn more about your body and how lupus affects you, you may notice that a sore throat sometimes signals a lupus flare for you.

 How To Manage a Sore Throat With Lupus